papinnu/GeoNames_DBImporter/README.md

 ```
 where the first argument is the path to the txt file provided by the
 <a href="http://download.geonames.org/export/zip/" target="_blank">GeoNames</a>.
-The second parameter is the dialect that the generated SQL file will support.
+The second parameter (case-insensitive) is the dialect that the generated SQL file will support.